 When the Portuguese first brought sweet oranges over from India and China they were very expensive and only a luxury enjoyed by the rich.
 As time went on and sweet oranges became more widely available they were combined with original religious recipes creating the honey, almond and orange cake we know today.

 Now as interesting as this may be it’s not much use to us vegans.
 To be blunt, Portuguese food is not “vegan friendly”, nor has it ever been and this recipe traditionally contains eggs.
 Never ones to miss out on a tasty treat here at Veggie Vagabonds HQ we’ve devised a super scrummy Portuguese vegan cake that is zesty, gooey and scrumptious.

 This cake uses no refined sugar and instead uses agave nectar and orange for sweetness.
 I think it’s that much better using naturally sweet ingredients rather than processed sugar.
 This is also the first recipe on the blog that uses ground flax seed as an egg replacement.
 I’ve always been put off by the price tag but decided to try something new as it’s very good for you.
 The end result was a success – I am a convert and look forward to many more recipes with flax eggs.
-If you’re not sure where to buy flax seeds locally you can pick them up on Amazon here.

 So give this classic Portuguese vegan cake a go and let us know what you think in the comments and #veggievagabonds on social media.

 Portuguese Vegan Honey, Almond and Orange Cake Recipe

 - Preparation time: 30 minutes